amb181/AI_Assistant/data/nlu/nlu.md

 - can i see by month
 - can you show me by month
 - per month

+## intent:askgraph_by_quarter
+- show me by quarter
+- can i see by quarter
+- can you show me by quarter
+- per quarter

 ## intent:askgraph_by_supplier
 - show me by supplier